CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Prepare_data.md

 In general, metals screening levels are expressed in µg/g dry, while organic contaminants are expressed in ng/g dry.
-The former correspond approximately to parts per billion, the latter to parts per trillion.
+The former correspond approximately to parts per million, the latter to parts per billion.

 ## Sums and Totals